 The charges for anchoring are the same as for mooring, and vessels at anchor may be required to move to allow swinging room for ships.

-Further details including visitors prices: There are numerous visitors mooring buoys available, and these are all clearly marked " FHC Visitors", and are either coloured white or yellow.
-The prices are around £15 (mooring or pontoon) and £17 at the Mixtow pontoon (10 m boat), per night.
-All the moorings and pontoons are on the Polruan side.
+Further details including visitors prices: There are numerous visitors mooring buoys available, and these are all clearly marked " FHC Visitors", and coloured blue.
+The prices have been simplified and basically you pay £2.10 per metre per night everywhere (buoy or pontoon) apart from on the Mixtow pontoon where it is £2.70 per metre per night.
+All the moorings and pontoons are on the Polruan side with the exception of the Berril's Yard pontoon where an overnight stop is £2.80 per metre

 There are three short-stay landing pontoons for boats over 4.5 m, one is situated at Albert Quay, one at Berrill's Yard on the Fowey Shore, and the other at Polruan Quay.
-Two hours is the maximum stay at these locations, and they can be used for watering up, gathering stores, etc. There are penalties for overstaying, and hogging these quays is considered antisocial, bearing in mind how many other users may be waiting to get on there.
+New for 2022 ONE hour is the maximum stay at these locations, and they can be used for watering up, gathering stores, etc. There are penalties for overstaying, and hogging these quays is considered antisocial, bearing in mind how many other users may be waiting to get on there.

 Once again extreme care needs to be exercised whilst moving around in the harbour, due to large ship movements.
 Once safely tied up to a mooring buoy or pontoon, access to the town is via dinghy, and a place to leave these whilst ashore is out of the way on the inside of the shortstay landing pontoons.